austinseraphin/motion-accessibility/README.md

 For example, a selected row in a table, or segment in a segmented control.
 ##### :keyboard_key
 The view behaves like a keyboard key.
+##### :header
+The view contains a header.
+VoiceOver will announce this as aheading, and allows for navigation between headings.
 ##### :static_text
 The view displays static text.
 ##### :summary_element